Garfield Sobers: 1958–1964: 365 not out

 Largely inspired by new West Indies captain Sir Frank Worrell, who was a close personal friend, Sobers had an outstanding 1960–61 series in Australia.
 He scored a celebrated 132 on the first day of the First Test at Brisbane Cricket Ground, the match which resulted in the first Tied Test.
-Wisden confirmed that "some observers considered it the best hundred they had ever seen".
+Wisden said "some observers considered it the best hundred they had ever seen".
 Sobers scored 430 runs in the series, which Australia won 2–1, with two centuries; his fielding was outstanding and he took 12 catches.
 He felt he had "had a good series, starting badly but then coming on" and a very positive outcome for him was to receive an invitation from Don Bradman to play for South Australia in 1961–62.

 Sobers took 15 wickets in the 1960–61 series, including a best analysis of 5/120, at an average of 39.20, and his bowling allowed Worrell to play an extra batsman in the final three Tests, thus using Sobers for the first time as a designated all-rounder, a role in which he became the dominant player in world cricket over the next decade, being awarded the Wisden Leading Cricketer in the World title (retrospectively) eight times in 13 years.
 Sobers was never a prolific wicket-taker in Test cricket, and his average of three wickets per game in this series typified his whole career.
 Overall, he took 235 wickets in his 93 Tests at an average of 34.03 and was more effective when operating as a pace bowler.
 His best performance was 6/73 and, although he achieved five wickets in an innings six times, he never took ten in a match.